Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Preliminaries and Problem Formulation

-where $J(\theta_k + \delta u_k, \xi_k)$ is an unbiased noisy sample of the accumulated rewards under the perturbed policy $\theta_k + \delta u_k$, $\delta \in \mathbb{R}$ is the exploration parameter, $u_k \in \mathbb{R}^d$ is the random exploration direction sampled independently from a standard multivariate normal distribution $\mathcal{N}(0, I_d)$ and $I_d$ is an identity matrix with dimension $d$.
+where $J(\theta_k + \delta u_k, \xi_k)$ is an unbiased noisy sample \footnote{ For RL problems, the noise vector $\xi_k$ in the function evaluation is due to noise in the initial state and action samples, the state transition dynamics and the reward signals.} of the accumulated rewards under the perturbed policy $\theta_k + \delta u_k$, $\delta \in \mathbb{R}$ is the exploration parameter, $u_k \in \mathbb{R}^d$ is the random exploration direction sampled independently from a standard multivariate normal distribution $\mathcal{N}(0, I_d)$ and $I_d$ is an identity matrix with dimension $d$.
 The estimator~\eqref{eqn:OnePoint} is called a {\it one-point estimator} because it requires one policy evaluation at a single perturbed policy, $\theta_k + \delta u_k$.
 On the other hand, the estimator~\eqref{eqn:TwoPoint} is called {\it a two-point estimator} because it requires two policy evaluations at two different perturbed policies, $\theta_k + \delta u_k$ and $\theta_k - \delta u_k$.
 While the two-point estimator~\eqref{eqn:TwoPoint} typically produces gradient estimates with lower variance, it is difficult to use in decentralized MARL problems.
-This is because, evaluation of a single policy in RL typically requires many samples, which are expensive to collect especially if drawn from a physical system.
-The estimator~\eqref{eqn:TwoPoint} doubles this cost because it requires two different policy evaluations at each iteration.
-Moreover, in the case of, e.g., non-episodic tasks \cite{zhang2018fullyICML,li2019distributed}, evaluating two different policies at two different episodes separately requires additional coordination between the agents which is also expensive in practice.
+This is because, to compute zeroth-order policy gradient estimates in MARL, requires coordination between the agents to evaluate their local policies.
+Specifically, the agents need to initialize an episode, randomly perturb their local policies and implement the perturbed policies until the end of episode.
+This procedure requires synchronization, which can incur delays.
+And the more points are used to estimate the zeroth-order gradient, the longer these delays become as multi-point gradient estimation requires synchronization over multiple episodes to implement one udpate.
+In practice, this waiting time forces the agents to remain at a sub-optimal policy for longer than the proposed one-point gradient estimator.

 To address the above limitations akin to estimators~\eqref{eqn:OnePoint} and \eqref{eqn:TwoPoint}, in this paper, we adopt the one-point residual-feedback policy gradient estimator